niven/connect4/README.md

 Anyway, source code so far:
 encoding/decoding/writing/loading boards+winlines.
-generating new boards from a move sequence, visualizing boards in amazing 2D ASCII art. a shitty B+ Tree implementation that is broken in interesting ways.
+generating new boards from a move sequence, visualizing boards in amazing 2D ASCII art. a basic B+ Tree implementation that doesn't do deletes (don't need thenm), and isn't on disk yet.

 And todo many things so I though it was time to throw this onto github since it has turned into a medium sized software project (You can tell easily: you've started to worry about multiple files and have implemented a binary search)